 He knew sorrow, pain, abandonment at a level we’ll never know.
 We see how these things revealed a depth, reliance and intimacy with the Father.
 Luke 22:39-46

-So get on your knees and cry out to God.
+So to the wife who needs breakthrough: Get on your knees and cry out to God.
 Not once, not twice.
 Continually.
 Talk to God about how you feel.
 Find out what God says in His Word.
-Renew your mind.

 And then listen.
 Listen because God will begin to tell you things, give you steps to take.

-He might ask you to be the mature one in the relationship and go the extra mile, to shut your mouth and stop complaining, to wipe your tears and do He tells you to do.
+He might ask you to be the mature one in the relationship and go the extra mile, or He might ask you to wipe your tears and do what He tells you to do.

 He can access your marriage and your husband’s heart through your words, your actions, your habits, your prayer, your bravery.

-4. Remember you are not to blame for his issues.
+4. Remember you are not to blame for your husband’s issues.

-Don’t take responsibility for things you have no business taking responsibility for.
-A false sense of responsibility will have you fighting for and covering your husband where you shouldn’t .
+But don’t take responsibility for things you have no business taking responsibility for.
+A false sense of responsibility will have you fighting for and covering your husband where you shouldn’t.

 If he has left the marriage, he deserves all the calls and rebukes from his friends.
 If he’s refusing to work and watches TV all day, he needs to change!